Gabriel Appleby

 Our topics of interest include, but are not limited to, the following:

 We invite 4–6 page manuscripts (excluding references).
 Accepted papers will be published in IEEE Xplore with authors’ permission.
 Submissions will be peer-reviewed by one member of the organizing committee and two members of the program committee.
 We will ensure that reviewers do not have any conflicts of interest with the authors.
 Submissions will be evaluated based on (1) alignment with the workshop theme, (2) technical soundness and rigor, and (3) potential to facilitate engaging discussions.
+Papers must be submitted in PDF format electronically via PCS using the two-column VGTC Conference Style template .

 Notes: